TheBlupper/ctf_writeups/sekaiCTF2023/README.md

 \end{bmatrix}
 $$

 It is clearly not normal matrix multiplication.
-As it turns out this doesn't matter in the end because only the first column of the resultant matrix is used, which is the same in both the expected and actual output.
-During the competition however we didn't have the full picture yet so we decided to try and understand what it is that's actually happening under the hood, and who knows, maybe we'll learn something along the way.
+As it turns out this doesn't actually matter in the end because only the first column of the resultant matrix is used, which happends to match the correct matrix multiplication.
+During the competition, however, we didn't have the full picture yet so we decided to try and understand what it is that's actually happening under the hood, and who knows, maybe we'll learn something along the way.

 ### Understanding matmult_SSE4